-These pumps, either your trusty floor pump or your mini pump only serve one purpose and that is to inflate your mountain bike’s tires.
-The only difference is that you can carry the mini pump around with you.
+These pumps, either your trusty floor pump or your mini pump, only serve one purpose: inflating your mountain bike’s tires.
+The only difference is that you can carry the pump around with you.

-It is an essential part of your biking journey whether you are doing road biking or out on the trails.
-But there is one aspect that we need to keep in mind at all times when choosing the right mini pump and this is that not all pumps are built with equal quality.
+It is an essential part of your biking journey, whether you are doing road biking or out on the trails.
+But there is one aspect we need to keep in mind when choosing the right pump, and this is that not all pumps are built with equal quality.

 Pumps with higher price points are most often than not, built with more durable and better components.
 While cheaper pumps may perform as well, they may not be as durable as those of premium quality.

 |OneUp Components EDC Pump Black/Green, 100cc||Prime||Add to Cart|